skoona/skoona.github.io/_posts/2017-09-09-sknstrategy-serviceregistry.md

 comments: true
 ---

-Responsible for initializing ServiceDomain, Providers, and Processors classes, when invoked by Rails controller or peer ServiceDomains.
-ServiceFactory is a PORO initially instantiated by the ApplicationController's #method_missing on first use.
+Responsible for initializing or launching ServiceDomain, Providers, and Processors classes, when invoked by Rails controller or peer ServiceDomains.
+ServiceRegistry is a PORO initially instantiated by the ApplicationController's #method_missing on first use.